Time

 The Storm standard library contains basic functionality for measuring time.
 This API is currently aimed at measuring elapsed time, not to handle clocks, time zones, etc.

 speak about the absolute value of a a moment.
-They are only meaningful to create Duration
+They are only meaningful to create Durations.

 Moment